TOMMY WISEAU 💖

 Tommy.
 If you’re reading this.
 I miss the sound of your voice.

-My friends cant stand it.
+My friends can’t stand it.
 I’m not myself when I’m separated from you.

 Knew.

-PS: I got the vaccine.
 Are you proud of me?
-I overcame my fear of needles to show you I can change.
+I overcame my fear of needles.
+It was terrifying, but I needed to show you that I could change.

 March 25th, 2021